corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/durable-streams/define-methods/methods.md

 * `DurableCursorBuilder` for infinite streams (streams that have no end).
 * `FiniteDurableCursorBuilder` for finite streams (streams which end).
 For example, a chronologically ordered set of transactions for a given business day in the past.

-## Defining infinite durable streams
+## Define infinite durable streams

 Use `NumberSequencesRPCOps` in your durable query polling requests for infinite streams.